kubernetes-sigs/provider-ibmcloud-test-infra/kubetest2-tf/data/k8s-ansible/docs/update-os.md

 #### Steps to follow:
 1. From the k8s-ansible directory, generate the hosts.yml file on which the OS updates are to be performed.
    In this case, one can use the hosts.yml file under `examples/containerd-cluster/hosts.yml` to contain the IP(s) of the following nodes - Bastion, Workers and Masters.
+   In case if a bastion is involved in the setup, it is necessary to have a [bastion] section and the associated IP in the `hosts.yml` file
 ```
-[bastion]
-1.2.3.4
 [masters]
 10.20.177.51
 10.20.177.26